agreen2601/trains/README.md

 ### Washington D.C Train Data!

-You MUST add the file "ApiKey.js" in the "api" folder in order to fetch the data Contents should look like this:
+You MUST add the file "ApiKey.js" in the "api" folder in order to fetch the data.

+Contents should look like this:

     const apiKey = {your_api_key_here};